natemc/qicq/README.md

 One idea that may be worth exploring is wrapper types for all the builtin types (e.g., qicq::Int etc).
 That would allow overloading operators in more interesting ways (in particular, it would be nice if & and | were dyadic min and max rather than the corresponding bit operations).
 With user-defined literals (`_j`, `_f`, etc) it might not be as painful as it seems.

 Also, no effort has been made to make qicq fast or to memory efficient.

+#### Which functions are implemented?

+The quickest way to see a list of functions implemented so far is to open up qicq.cpp.